OMerkel/Alquerque/README.md

 The game view exposes turn and move state directly on the board:

-* A compact badge opposite the menu identifies the active player. `🧑` and `🤖` distinguish human and AI players; `▼` identifies the light/south side and `▲` the dark/north side.
+* A compact badge opposite the menu identifies the active player. `🧑` and `🤖` distinguish human and AI players; `Player ▼` identifies the light side and `Player ▲` the dark side.
 A small spinner rotates to the left of the symbol.
 * Every pawn that can start a legal move has a light-green circular ring.
 The selected pawn uses a darker green ring painted above the other highlights.